storybookjs/react-native/CONTRIBUTING.md

 #### Connecting Your App To Storybook

-**_Note:_** If you aren't seeing addons after linking storybook, you probably have a versioning issue which can be fixed by simply linking each addon you want to use.
+**_Note:_** If you aren't seeing addons after linking storybook, you probably have a versioning issue which can be fixed by linking each addon you want to use.
 This applies for the kitchen sink apps as well as your own projects.

 _Make sure `yarn dev` is running_